 The Rebel Alliance truly began as the Republic fell and the Empire came into power.
 After all, the parts were forming throughout the Clone Wars years.
-Bubbles of resistance showed up within the Seperatist worlds.
+Bubbles of resistance showed up within the Separatist worlds.
 But central leadership, cohesion, or a name wouldn’t happen for a few years.

 When Sheeve Palpatine began to take on emergency powers and set himself up to be the future Emperor, Mon Mothma, Bail Organa, and Padme Amidala were the first to oppose him.
 Despite their pull though, he soon claimed Imperial leadership for himself.
 He issued Order 66, beginning the Galactic Empire.
 This brought the Clone Wars to an end.

-Mon Mothma and Bail Organa began working nearly immediately to make plans to overthrow the newly-formed Empire.
+Mon Mothma and Bail Organa began working nearly immediately to make plans to overthrow the newly formed Empire.
 But with virtually no opposition and a great deal of military prowess, very little was to stand a chance against Emperor Palpatine for some time.

 In the earliest years, much of the resistance was made up of smaller groups or even individuals.
-For example Cham Syndulla’s Free Ryloth Movement was prevalent on amongst the Twi’lek on Ryloth, but little known in other systems.
+For example, Cham Syndulla’s Free Ryloth Movement was prevalent on amongst the Twi’lek on Ryloth, but little known in other systems.

 An Organized Rebellion